Are you making excuses for not seeing the doctor? It could be time to start taking your health more seriously and book a visit – before it’s too late.

 ‘I’m too scared’

-Some people also put off going to the doctor’s because of their scared.
+Some people also put off going to the doctor because they’re scared.
 This fear could be down to many things – it could be a fear of needles, a fear of being around other ill people or even a fear of finding out the truth.

 Overcoming this fear may require seeing a therapist if it is severe.
 You may also be able to explore other options to get around your fear (if the fear is being around other sick people, you may be able to arrange a doctor to meet at your home, whilst there may be oral medicine alternatives that you can discuss with a doctor if you’re afraid of needles).